OmarBedawi/myMovies/README.md

 * [CSS] - Used for Styling the HTML code
 * [JavaScript] - Used to make the web app interactive.
 * [Python](https://www.python.org) - Used to build the functions of every html page
 * [Mongo DB](https://www.mongodb.com) - Mongo DB is a document-oriented database program.
-Used to store all the films and users in the application.
+Used to store all the films and users of the application.
 * [Heroku](https://www.heroku.com) - Heroku is a container-based cloud Platform.
 Used to deploy the application and create the domain.

 ### Libraries
-* [Materialize](https://materializecss.com/) - Used for responsive navbar, for the menu page and the form.
+* [Materialize](https://materializecss.com/) - Used for responsive navbar, forms, buttons and collapsibles.
 * [JQuery](https://jquery.com/) - The project uses **JQuery** to simplify DOM manipulation.
-* [FontAwseome](https://fontawesome.com/) - Used for all the icons on the site.
+* [FontAwseome](https://fontawesome.com/) - Used for all the icons in the application.